barisione-biso/MillenniumDB/README.md

 For that reason, we allow having multiple concrete models, where each model meets the requirents of the generic data model with some additional restrictions.

 ### Quad Model
 Currently **QuadModel** is the only one implemented.
-The only restriction to the generic model presented before is that **every connection must have one type**.
-Thus connections can be saved as a tuple of 4 elements: <ConnectionID, FromID, ToID, TypeID>.
+The only restriction to the generic model presented before is that **every edge must have one type**.
+Thus edges can be saved as a tuple of 4 elements: <EdgeID, FromID, ToID, TypeID>.

 ### Future Models
-We are planning to implement more data models in the future, for example a **TripleModel** where **every connection must have one type and we don't use the ConnectionID**, as consequence, a Connection can't have properties nor being connected.
-Thus connections can be saved as a tuple of 3 elements: <FromID, ToID, TypeID>.
-This model would allow to represent RDF-like data (subject=from, object=to, predicate=type) without wasting additional bytes for the ConnectionID.
+We are planning to implement more data models in the future, for example a **TripleModel** where **every edge must have one type and we don't use the EdgeID**, as consequence, an edge can't have properties and nested edges can't exist.
+Thus edges can be saved as a tuple of 3 elements: <FromID, ToID, TypeID>.
+This model would allow to represent RDF-like data (subject=from, object=to, predicate=type) without using additional bytes for the EdgeID.

 # Query language